For creative gift-giving, consider one-of-a-kind handmade items and shared experiences like live performances or dining out.

-The Discovery Trail includes eight partner organizations who offer the best the area has to offer in culture, nature and science.
+The Discovery Trail includes eight partner organizations that offer the best the area has to offer in culture, nature, and science.
 For families or any curious-minded people, here are some suggestions that make the gift of learning fun.

-Also free to tour, the Cornell Lab of Ornithology offers 4 miles of trails on its 230-acre bird sanctuary, as well as a Visitor Center filled with exhibits and artwork sure to delight anyone who is interested in our feathered friends.
+Also free to tour, the Cornell Lab of Ornithology offers 4 miles of trails on its 230-acre bird sanctuary and a Visitor Center filled with exhibits and artwork sure to delight anyone interested in our feathered friends.
 In addition to supporting the operation, membership at the “Lab of O” comes with a quarterly magazine subscription and a packet of birding information, as well as access to discounts.

 The Johnson Museum of Art offers permanent collections and rotating exhibits, and a plethora of special programming.
-Free admission is standard here as well, however your gift of membership is amplified through the Empire State Museums Reciprocal Program where member receive free admission and additional benefits to other museums across New York.
+Free admission is standard here as well, however, your gift of membership is amplified through the Empire State Museums Reciprocal Program where members receive free admission and additional benefits to other museums across New York.